 “How long are credits valid?”

 All credits must be redeemed within 1 year of issuance.
-Any unused credits will expire after 12 months.
+Therefore, any unused credits will expire after 12 months.

 “What is your policy for canceling maintenance contracts?”

 Maintenance contracts must be canceled in writing from the customer, stating the reason for cancellation.
-Verbal cancellations will not be accepted.
+Consequently, verbal cancellations will not be accepted.
 Maintenance contracts with less than 90 days remaining will not be refunded under any circumstances.

 At management discretion, customers may be given a refund for the remaining part of their maintenance contract, less 30 days prorated, if: